rpaquia/cse15l-lab-reports/lab-report-1-week-2.md

 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```
-* Your terminal should look similar to the image below.
+* You may be asked the question above by the terminal.
+If so, type in `yes`.
+Your terminal should look similar to the image below.

 <br>